-As someone who as spend many years reading and researching these buildings the excitement level is pretty high when I experience them for myself.
+As someone who has spend many years reading and researching these buildings, the excitement level is pretty high when I experience them for myself.
 Just looking at these old sketches brings back a lot of joy.

 And just finally… here is one more recent sketch done from a photo to celebrate the end of my Edges course last year.

 An interesting connection with what I did last night after sharing a new Edges video – hey?

 PS.
 Thanks for allowing me to indulge in a Palladian tangent!